XtraSavx/Calculator/README.md

 # Cli-Calculator
-A simple Cli Calculator made in C
+A simple Calculator made in C